MrWinston700/real_world_math_frontend/README.md

     The get question button will give a question with multiple choice questions

+## challenge

+Most challenging aspect of this project was changing data through redux

+## future implementations

+ ui overhaul
+ Email to be sent out weekly to user with new question

 ## Contributing

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.